Team-EnderIO/Test-Server-Pack/README.md

-# Test-Server-Pack
+# Ender IO Test Server
-Ender IO Test Server Modpack
+Join our [Discord](https://discord.gg/sgYk3Jr) to find out how to join!